 Outdated Posts to Draft

-When I find I have an outdated post or a post that is no longer relevant, I don’t delete it.
+When I find I have an outdated post or a post that is no longer relevant, I do not delete it.
 I put it temporarily into draft status and investigate how I can update it to make it current.
-This keeps that link in place that may be linked to or indexed elsewhere.
+This keeps that link available that may have an inbound link.

-With this approach you really want to update the post as soon as possible after putting it in draft.
-Otherwise you’ll want to do a 301 redirect to more current content should be put in place so site visitors do not get 404s.
+With this approach you want to update the post as soon as possible after putting it in a draft as soon as possible.
+Otherwise, a 301 redirect to more current content should be put in place so site visitors do not get 404s.

 Track What You Are Asked About

 Once I am asked a question twice, I make note.
 The third time it becomes a draft for a future post or added to my FAQ.
 This way, that information is readily available to site visitors.
 Or if I am asked again, I can also provide a link for the answers and details the questioner is seeking.

 Take The Necessary Time

 I run into shallow, keywordy, SEO'd to death posts every single day.
 They serve no purpose other than to disappoint, reflect a lack of depth on the topic and the ulterior motives (affiliate links, ad clicks) of the site in question.

 When I have an epiphany that I know is great fodder for a new post or article, right then and there I stop what I am doing and I login to WordPress.
 I quickly create a new post with a basic title, and type in the post box what my idea for that post is.

-If I am having writer’s block or am pressed for time I can go to a draft that already gives me a running start.
-Saves time and let’s me hit the ground running with relevant content I know visitors/readers will be interested in.
+If I am having writer's block or am pressed for time I can then go to one of those drafts that gives me a running start.
+Saves time and let's me easily lean into a new post with relevant content I know visitors/readers will be interested in.